Select Page

 Ever since Adam sinned mankind has been born with a sin nature (Romans 5:12 NLT) that is hostile to God and His reign.
 God’s Word teaches “for all have sinned and fall short of the glory of God” (Romans 3:23 ESV).
 Because of their inherited sin nature, mankind is determined to go their own way (Isaiah 53:6a NIV) and be independent from God’s holy and loving rule.
 Thus, because of Adam’s sin mankind is unable, by itself, to fulfill the purpose for which we were created.
 We are no longer, by ourselves, able to know, love, trust, obey, serve, or enjoy God—no longer able to abide in His presence, walk humbly with Him, experience His wonderful fellowship, or live within His divine blessing.
 Our sin has separated us from a Holy God (Isaiah 59:2 NLT) and caused our spiritual death (Ephesians 2:1 NIV).

-Yes!
-God’s Word was written to communicate to us God’s plan of salvation through His Son Jesus Christ.
+God’s Word was written to communicate God’s plan of salvation through His Son Jesus Christ.
 The penalty for our sins against God is death (Romans 6:23a NIV).
 We deserve to die for our sins and be separated from God for eternity.
 Yet God has taught mankind from the beginning that He saves us from this penalty by substitution.
 By the shedding of (innocent) blood there is the forgiveness of sins (Hebrews 9:22 ESV).
 Jesus Christ became the final substitute.
 “Yes, Adam’s one sin brings condemnation for everyone, but Christ’s one act of righteousness brings a right relationship with God and new life for everyone” (Romans 5:18 NLT).
 Jesus’ one act of righteousness was being obedient to the Father and dying on the cross in our place, for our sins—so that we might be forgiven, reconciled to God, and given new life through (faith in) Him (Romans 5:8 NIV).
 Salvation is a gift we receive from God.
 “Salvation belongs to the Lord!”
 (Jonah 2:9b ESV).

 Jesus Christ is the Son of God and second person of the Trinity—divine, eternal, and distinct in personality from the Father and Holy Spirit.
 Jesus Christ is the risen Son of the living God, fully God and fully man.
 Jesus the Son is obedient to the Father in all things including leaving the glory of heaven to come to earth and rescue mankind from sin (Philippians 2:5–8 ESV).
 “The Son is the image of the invisible God, the firstborn over all creation.
 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him” (Colossians 1:15–16 NIV).